6 Questions to Ask Yourself Before Starting a DIY Project

 DIY Project Opportunities

-Last summer, my condo complex needed the front decks painted, but we couldn’t find a painting company that could do it before the fall.
+A couple of summers ago, my condo complex needed the front decks painted, but we couldn’t find a painting company that could do it before the fall.
 I tried to help by going around to the paint shops, asking them if they knew any available painters.

 One shop told me that I should do it myself.
 The guy said it was easy as pie.
 “Just slap that paint on with a brush, and Bob’s your Uncle,” he told me.
 I did just that, and our condo decks look amazing.
 But best of all, it was done when we wanted it done and at a fraction of the cost.